Georgia Bulldogs basketball

 The Georgia Bulldogs men's basketball program is the men's college basketball team representing the University of Georgia in Athens, Georgia.
-Established in 1891, the team has competed in the Southeastern Conference since its inception in 1932.
+Established in 1905, the team has competed in the Southeastern Conference since the conference’s inception in 1932.
 As of 2020 the Bulldogs have amassed a record of 1,434–1,319.
 Though it has been historically overshadowed by the school's football program, the Bulldogs' basketball squad has had its share of successes, including a trip to the NCAA Final Four in 1983 under head coach Hugh Durham.

 History

 Conference affiliations

 Georgia was a founding member of the Southern Intercollegiate Athletic Association (SIAA), the first collegiate athletic conference formed in the United States.
 Georgia participated in the SIAA from its establishment in 1895 until 1921.
 In 1921, the Bulldogs, along with 12 other teams, left the SIAA and formed the Southern Conference.
 In 1932, the Georgia Bulldogs left the Southern Conference to form and join the Southeastern Conference (SEC).